-Dark Chocolate Salted Caramel: 10 carmel squares melted with 1 tbsp butter, kosher or pickling salt.
+Dark Chocolate Salted Caramel: 10 caramel squares melted with 1 tbsp butter, kosher or pickling salt

-Now that I’ve made the recipe six times, I have some definite opinions on how to get the best results.
+Now that I’ve made this recipe hundreds of times, I have some definite opinions on how to get the best results.

 First, the fudge actually tastes better if you make the homemade sweetened condensed milk, and is a lot cheaper!

-Second, your fudge will only taste as good as the quality of chocolate you use.
-I used melting chocolate (not chocolate chips or squares) and while it was cheaper and easier to use, it did not taste quite as good as the batch I used brand name chocolate chips.
+Second, your fudge will only taste as good as the quality of the chocolate you use.
+I used melting chocolate (not chocolate chips or squares) and while it was cheaper and easier to use, it did not taste quite as good as the batch I used brand-name chocolate chips.